Sexuality, safeguarding and the language of God

 When it comes to issues of safeguarding, we all need to tread very carefully indeed.
 There are profoundly-hurt victims of all sorts of abuse in many different walks of life – whether in a Christian context or a secular one.
 They have suffered egregiously.
 And any of us who have dealt pastorally with the broken lives that result from such suffering know the years of pain that can follow.
 We all know survivors; some reading this will be survivors.
 In other words, we are not talking in the abstract here.
 Words really do matter.
 I hope and pray mine are helpful and sensitive; please forgive me if I fail at any point in what follows.

 Let's first of all pull out quite a wide-angle lens and then start to zoom in a little bit more.
 So, speaking very broadly, I would hope that most Anglicans of any kind would agree there is some verbal abuse that is completely out of bounds within a Christian context.
-For example, hopefully just about everyone will concur that for theologian Lucy Boot to respond to an article on LLF by Church Society director Lee Gatiss with a Tweet saying 'Absolutely F*** this' (expletive deleted) is wholly unacceptable.
+For example, hopefully just about everyone will concur that for theologian Molly Boot to respond to an article on LLF by Church Society director Lee Gatiss with a Tweet saying 'Absolutely F*** this' (expletive deleted) is wholly unacceptable.
 In terms of language, it contravenes so much of the New Testament on such a basic level it is hard to know where to begin.

 Let's consider another example.
 Last week two Bishops, Christopher Cocksworth and Sarah Mullally, issued what to my mind was a gentle statement encouraging people to debate the issues raised by LLF with 'respect, love, grace, kindness and compassion'.
 The response of veteran gay campaigner Colin Coward to this entirely reasonable plea was: 'F**k that, I've been abused, we've been abused, and we've just been abused again.
 By two incompetent bishops.'